zense/IIITB-StudentKit/docs/clubs.md

 ## Comic Club

 People of the world unite!
 Gather around and share creativity!
 The Comic Club is a bunch of geeks who love TV shows, movies, anime or any other creative medium for that matter.
-Our love exists beyond that of simply consuming the media and since our inception we have made some fantastic comic strips which have been published in 8bit, our college magazine and organised Graffiti walls every now and then so that students can showcase their talent on an open platform.
-We have also been conducting League of Fanatics in our college fest, infin8 which is considered as one of the most anticipated events at IIIT Bangalore.
+Our love exists beyond that of simply consuming the media and since our inception, we have made some fantastic comic strips which have been published in 8bit - our college magazine.
+We also organise Graffiti walls every now and then so that students can showcase their artistic talent on an open platform.
+We have also been conducting League of Fanatics in our college fest, infin8, which is considered as one of the most anticipated events at IIIT Bangalore.
 Not to forget those nights when we sat down for hours discussing anime, mangas, movies etc.

 So, if you also share the same interests then...
 Hop in, Let's have a great time together!

 Find us on <a href="https://www.facebook.com/millionlaugh/" target="_blank">Facebook</a>.

-## CP Club
+## CAMP

+<strong> IIITB Club for Algorithms Math & Programming </strong>

 This club is all about competitive programming!
 The sharpest of minds work here.
-Competitive programming involves application of algorithms and data-structures to solve complex problems within the time and memory constraints .The club was formed only last year and is lead by ACM-ICPC world finalists.
-The club activities involve group discussions, problem solving and competitions.
+Competitive programming involves application of algorithms and data-structures to solve complex problems within the specified time and memory constraints .The club was formed in 2016 and is lead by ACM-ICPC world finalists.
+The club's activities involve group discussions, problem solving and competitions.

-Our motto: To produce world finalists every year!
+Our motto: To produce ACM-ICPC world finalists every year!

+Find us on <a href = "https://www.facebook.com/iiitbcp/" target="_blank"> Facebook .</a>

+## Dance Club

+Every time you feel the pressure of assignments and work, the Dance Club comes to the rescue!
+We provide you with every opportunity to relax, let you hair down, and show us some moves ;)

+Although the club was formed in 2016, we have had tremondous particicpation and the club has grown by leaps and bounds.
+The club has organized many events, ranging from groovy DJ nights to serious inter-batch dance competitions.
+We never miss a chance to perform!
+We dance at all major college events be it the college's Foundation Day, or Independence Day.
+We even conducted flash mob during our college fest - Infin8.

+We welcome dancers of all genres, be it Classical , Bollywood or hip-hop to come and join us.
+However, the dance club is not just for "seasoned" dancers, it's for anyone who has a love and passion for dance, and a willingness to learn.
+We have had professionals take dance lessons at college, including Zumba sessions and a Bollywood dance workshop during Infin8.
+And there are always dance jams, where anyone can come and have some fun!!

+So shake a leg guys... we're waiting for you!

+Join us on <a href = "https://www.facebook.com/groups/840337612790191/" target = "_blank"> Facebook </a>.

 ## Enigma (Robotics Club)

-Enigma, the robotics club was founded last year.
+Enigma, the robotics club was founded in 2016.
+The objective of this club is to develop awareness and interest in robotics and AI.
 The club is mentored by the seniors and faculty of the college.
 Here we hold various workshops and help students to start from basics projects like Maze solver, Line Follower and various other small projects.
-The objective of this club is to develop awareness and interest in robotics and AI.
-Core Members of the club get to work on two long term projects- Solar Automated Tiller and Fire Fighting Assisting Drone.
-These projects are funded and mentored by the college currently.
+The club works on a few long term projects including a solar powered tiller and a fire fighting drone.
+These projects are currently funded and mentored by the college.

 Follow our <a href="https://www.facebook.com/EnigmaIIITB/" target="_blank">Facebook</a> page.